BCFT One-point Functions of Coulomb Branch Operators: Conventions

 where

 Correspondingly, the gamma matrices are mapped as follows

-For the $\tau$-tensors (irrespective to the $\cR$-index position) and the $\ve$-tensors we have:
+Regarding the $\tau$-tensors and the $\ve$-tensors we have:

-Since we are placing our theory on the sphere, the $SU(2)_\cR$-symmetry breaks and a explicit $\tau$-tensor appears (as in \ref{eksemain}).
-The breaking is chosen differently in \cite{Gerchkovitz:2016gxx}, and to compare to our result one has to implement an $SU(2)_{\mathcal{R}}$-rotation such that
+Since we are placing our theory on the sphere, the $SU(2)_R$-symmetry is broken and an explicit $\tau$-tensor appears (as in \ref{eksemain}).
+The breaking is chosen differently in \cite{Gerchkovitz:2016gxx}, and to compare to our result one has to implement an $SU(2)_R$-rotation such that